0x13A0F/grayjay-instagram/README.md

   logged-in **[Camoufox](https://camoufox.com)** (stealth Firefox) browser and exposes a small REST API.
-The browser profile *is* the session, so the plugin needs no tokens — you log in once with your own account, through a browser-based login UI (noVNC) baked into the backend.
+The browser profile *is* the session, so the plugin needs no tokens — you log in once with your own account, through a browser-based login UI (noVNC) baked into the backend and reachable from Grayjay itself.

 ```
 [Grayjay plugin] ──HTTP──> [Camoufox backend] ──logged-in browser──> [Instagram]